-Quick instructions to accessibility in the guide below
+Quick instructions in the accessibility guide below

 Home / Web Accessibility

-1. Accessibility page
+1. Accessibility Information Page

-2. Go to the main contents
+2. Go to main content

 3. Skip submenu